Joeyetinghan/starter-hugo-portfolio-theme/content/home/publication.md

 headless: true

 # Order that this section appears on the page.
-weight: 30
+weight: 20

-title: 'Research Projects'
+title: 'Publication'
 subtitle:

 content:
   # Page type to display.
 E.g. post, event, publication...
-  page_type: poster
+  page_type: publication
   # Choose how many pages you would like to display (0 = all pages)
   count: 0
   # Filter on criteria